Gladuin/iidx-controller/README.md

 Info:
  - Pinouts are available in `iidx-controller/config.h`, you can edit them there if necessary.
- - If changing the number of buttons / LEDs, change the value in `iidx-controller/IIDXHID.h` (line `3` and `4` respectively) to the new number of buttons / LEDs.
- - Leonardo pinout (what the numbers in the code's pinout arrays mean) at the bottom of this page.
+ - Leonardo pinout (what the numbers in the codes pinout arrays mean) at the bottom of this page.

 # HID Sensitivity
 In spice, select `Beatmania IIDX` and go to the `Lights` tab.
 Scroll down until you see `Turntable P1 Resistance` and click the `Bind` button.